pedrotokar/LA-in-3d-rendering/README.md

-To movement in the world space, the **W, A, S, D, up and down** keys can be used for translation, **N, M, J, K, left and right** keys can be used for rotating the camera along three different axis and **U and I** keys can be used for changing the distance of the near plane used for perspective (a.k.a changing FOV).
+To movement in the world space, the **W, A, S, D, up and down** keys can be used for translation, **N, M, J, K, left and right** keys can be used for rotating the camera along three different axis and **U and I** keys can be used for changing the distance of the near plane used for perspective (a.k.a changing FOV)